apache/spark/docs/sql-programming-guide.md

   input data contains all the rows and columns for each group.
 * Combine the results into a new `DataFrame`.

-To use GroupBy-Apply, user needs to define:
+To use GroupBy-Apply, define the following:

-* A python function that defines the computation for each group
+* A Python function that defines the computation for each group.
-* A `StructType` object or a string that defines the output schema of the output `DataFrame`
+* A `StructType` object or a string that defines the schema of the output `DataFrame`.

 Examples:

-The first example shows a simple use case: subtracting mean from each value in the group.
+The first example shows a simple use case: subtracting the mean from each value in the group.

 <div class="codetabs">
 <div data-lang="python"  markdown="1">